 We’ll see how it goes.
 I’ll update in a month or so with how I am feeling overall: mood, energy, movements (yes – that kind), MS Symptoms, and weight.

 Disclaimer I am not a medical professional and none of these statements have been review by one either.
-Please use common sense and your best judgement when reviewing these posts for personal information.
+Please use common sense and your best judgment when reviewing these posts for personal information.
 Please contact me if you have any questions/comments.